sona05022000/-freshersbatch-oct16/README.md

 👉Admin can also PRINT details/records of any employee.

-👉Admin can REMOVE details/records of any employee by using Employee ID of that particular employee.
+👉Admin can REMOVE details/records of any employee by using Employee ID of that particular employee..

 ## Objective and Aim